code2fly/go-programming-language/notes_2.md

 ----------

 - it is immutable sequence of bytes.
+   - immutability means it is safe for 2 copies of string to share same memory, also a substring s[7:] shares the same memory so substring operation is also cheap.
 - text strings are conventionally interpreted as utf8 encoded sequence of unicode code points(runes).
 - len(string) gives number of bytes in string and not runes and s[i] retrieves ith byte i.e. s[1] will return int byte rather than char.
 - attempting to access string outside its range say s[len(s)] results in a ***panic***.